-Zone Chairmen: The Zone Chairmen have each been selected for their experience and the recommendations of Brothers from their Districts and Zones and I am very proud to be able to work with them.
+Zone Chairmen: The Zone Chairmen have each been selected for their experience and knowledge and I am very proud to be able to work with them.
 Each Zone Chairman will be responsible for overseeing the "Open Books Schools of Instruction" that are held within his Zone.
 He will recommend to the Grand Master particular members to be the Primary or Secondary Designee to assist with the responsibility of opening the safes in his Zone.
 These Zone Chairmen will communicate with the District Instructors from their Zones and will be their primary source of information regarding instructions and for the answers to any Ritual questions that may arise.
 It is imperative that each Zone Chairman study the work and ascertain that only the proper Ritual is being taught according to the various Adopted Books that are at everyone's disposal.

 District Instructors: The honor of being asked to serve as a District Instructor should never be taken lightly.
 There are few Brothers who possess the qualifications that are necessary to be considered for this honor, and many of these Brothers are asked to serve more than just one year.
 This group of Brothers is selected by the Grand Master but will be supervised by the Committee on Work.
 Each District Instructor should develop a relationship with every Lodge in his District, as well as with his Zone Chairman.
 It is his responsibility to gain the confidence of the various Lodge Officers to enable him to be invited into each of his Lodges in order to assist with the Ritual Instructions and to only teach the Adopted Work.
 The main goal of every District Instructor should be to improve the Ritual Work of each Lodge in his District.
-The Grand Master is requiring the District Instructors to complete a checklist during each District Deputy Grand Master at the conclusion of each visit.
-This checklist is included with the District Instructors data booklet that will be distributed at our meeting on Tuesday, May 28, 2024.

-Training: Every member of the Committee on Work and each of the District Instructors will be requested to attend a full day of Ritual Instruction which will be held at Marion-Dunn Lodge No. 19 in Ocala on Saturday, June 15, 2024.
-This day-long training session will include the process for Open Books, exemplifying each of the Three Degrees, balloting, basic Ritual for Lodge Meetings, Installation, and any other items as requested.
+Training: The Committee on Work will meet with the incoming District Instructors on Tuesday, May 27, 2025, following the closing of the Grand Lodge Session in order to discuss the required reports and hand out any supplies for the upcoming year.
+Every member of the Committee on Work and each of the District Instructors will be requested to attend a full day of Ritual Instruction which will be held at Marion-Dunn Lodge No. 19 in Ocala on Saturday, June 7, 2025.
+This day-long training session will include the process for Open Books, exemplifying portions of the Three Degrees, balloting, basic Ritual for Lodge Meetings, Installation, and any other items as requested.
 Questions will be welcomed and many of the attendees will be asked to participate.
-The committee will also meet with the incoming District Instructors on Tuesday, May 28, 2024, following the closing of the Grand Lodge Session in order to discuss the required reports and hand out any supplies for the upcoming year.